silversonicaxel/summary-more/README.md

   Options:

-    -v, --version                           Output the version number
+    -v, --version                           output the version number
-    -s, --docsSection [docsSection]         * Select section where to list documentation in README.md -b, --baseFolder [baseFolder]           Select base folder where README.md is located -d, --docsFolder [docsFolder]           Select subfolder of the base folder where documentation is located -l, --headingLevel [headingLevel]       Select heading level of the section title within README.md -h, --help                              Output usage information
+    -s, --docsSection [docsSection]         * section title where documentation will be listed in README.md -b, --baseFolder [baseFolder]           base folder where README.md is located -d, --docsFolder [docsFolder]           subfolder of the basefolder where documentation is located -l, --headingLevel [headingLevel]       heading level of the section title within README.md -h, --help                              output usage information

 * Mandatory